Mannydheer/Space/server/docs/currentWeatherDetails.md

 #### URL Parameters
 Field|Required|description
 :-----:|:-----:|:-----:
-lngValue|yes| Value of the longitude position. latValue|yes| Value of the latitude position.
+lng|yes| Value of the longitude position. lat|yes| Value of the latitude position.

 **METHOD**
 ```